rlh-aagis/alteryx-macros/README.md

 # alteryx-macros
-A repository for Alteryx macros
+A repository for Alteryx macros for the Alteryx community to expand and enhance.